If a party breaches a construction contract, this will sometimes entitle you to terminate - but not always. This article explains how it works.

 Where this type of breach occurs, the contract will typically explain the process that must be followed in order to terminate it.
 If you are the party seeking to terminate, it is critical that you comply strictly with that process.

 Not all breaches of contract will give you an express right to terminate under the terms of the contract.
 But there can be breaches that will entitle you to terminate, even if they are not specifically mentioned in your contract.

-Putting to one side the concept of repudiation (which we will be writing about in a separate article shortly), to be able to rely on a right to terminate that is outside the contract:
+Putting to one side the concept of repudiation, to be able to rely on a right to terminate that is outside the contract:

 - the breach must be sufficiently serious; and